Jan9103/UDOffliner/README.md

 # UDOffliner

-Create a backup of the UrbanDictionary for archiving purposes.
+Create a backup of the UrbanDictionary for archival purposes.

+DISCLAIMER: This project is in not affiliated with the UrbanDictionary website in any way shape or form.

 ### Features: